GaryAsher/challenge-run-site/.docs/REMINDERS.md

 ## Game Page Tabs

 ### /runs/ page
-- [ ] Advanced Filter does not have proper CSS for Challenge, Restrictions, Character.
+- [ ] Advanced Filter for Glitch Category needs to match how Challenge, Restrictions, and Weapon / Aspect are.
-- [ ] Remove the "Submit a Run" button and the "Showing runs in: <category>" text.
-Move everything else up.
-- [ ] Fix Mini-Challenges:
+- [ ] Mini-Challenges, clicking on subcategories need to go to the subcategories page.
-      - When a Parent Category is picked, leave it at the top, but let user sort via child categories below.
-Default is to show all within the mini.
-            - This works, but the subcategories cannot be selected for some reason.
-- [ ] Fix top container to be flush with game tabs.
+- [ ] Fix the top-most container (holding Full Runs and Mini-Challenges) to be flush with game tabs header.

 ### /rules/ page
 - [ ] Run Categories drop-down accordion below uses old variables.
 Update to 3-tiered category system.